How To Feed A Loon

 In a medium-sized bowl, add 2 cups of confectioners' sugar (aka powdered, castor, or icing).
 Melt 4 tablespoons of unsalted butter and add it to the sugar along with 1 teaspoon of vanilla extract.

-EXPERT TIP: You’ll want the consistency of the icing to be somewhat thick, yet easily pourable.
-We mix in the milk in increments of 1 tbsp at a time, stirring all the while.
+EXPERT TIP: You'll want the consistency of the icing to be somewhat thick, yet easily pourable.
+We mix in the milk in increments of 1 tablespoon at a time, stirring all the while.
 We usually end up adding about 4 tbsps until we reach the right consistency.
 Let the rolls cool for about 5 to 10 minutes before icing them.
 Then, just drizzle the icing all over the rolls with a large spoon.

 There is something truly magical about homemade cinnamon rolls.